VTE Diagnosis & Exclusion Pathway

 1. Clinical Context: Avoiding Financial & Renal Toxicity

-[CLINICAL PITFALL] The Defensive Reflex: In crowded Indian EDs and OPDs, D-Dimer and CTPA are frequently ordered as a defensive reflex for any patient with chest pain or dyspnoea.
+[CLINICAL CAUTION] The Defensive Reflex: In crowded Indian EDs and OPDs, D-Dimer and CTPA are frequently ordered as a defensive reflex for any patient with chest pain or dyspnoea.
 This leads to massive out-of-pocket financial burden and unnecessary exposure to radiation and contrast-induced nephropathy.
 The PERC rule exists to halt this cascade.
 If a patient is low risk and PERC negative, a D-dimer is clinically contraindicated.

 2. Mnemonic: PERC Rule-Out Criteria